NavyaZaveri/jumpDB/README.md

 ### Design & Implementation

-Th design philosophy is essentially a simplified version of levelDB.
+Th design is essentially a simplified version of levelDB.

 Every write is initially inserted into an in-memory data structure (typically called "memtable") -- in this case,  a red-black tree.